Composers Datebook®

 Two concert overtures — one very famous and one not so famous — had their premiere performances on today's date.

-In 1956, this music by British composer Sir Arthur Bliss provided a festive opening to that year's Edinburgh Festival of Music and Drama.
+In 1956, this music by British composer Arthur Bliss provided a festive opening to that year’s Edinburgh Festival of Music and Drama.
 The Edinburgh Festival Overture is a salute to Scotland's premiere arts festival, presented annually in late summer and early fall since 1947.

-Also premiered on today's date was Tchaikovsky's "1812 Overture," commissioned for an international Exhibition of Industry and the Arts in Moscow, and first played at an all-Tchaikovsky concert on today's date in 1882.
+Also premiered on today’s date was Tchaikovsky’s 1812 Overture, commissioned for an international Exhibition of Industry and the Arts in Moscow, and first played at an all-Tchaikovsky concert on today’s date in 1882.
 As pleased as Tchaikovsky was that his music was to be presented at the Exhibition, he was definitely not enthusiastic about the commission.

-"There is nothing less to my liking," he wrote, "than composing for the sake of some festival.
-What, for instance, can you write on the occasion of the opening of an exhibition except banalities and generally noisy passages?"
-On top of all that, the commission called for something (quote) "with a hint of church music, which must certainly be Orthodox."
-Glumly, Tchaikovsky to work, writing to another friend: "I don't think it has any serious merits, and I shouldn't be at all surprised and offended if you find that it is in a style unsuitable for symphony concerts."
+“There is nothing less to my liking than composing for the sake of some festival.
+What, for instance, can you write on the occasion of the opening of an exhibition except banalities and generally noisy passages?” he wrote.
+On top of all that, the commission called for something “with a hint of church music, which must certainly be Orthodox.”

 Ah, Peter Ilyich — you certainly got that one wrong!